when ARE Classes run?

 We believe that up until this level children need a hands-on approach to develop their confidence and stroke technique.
 How can children learn to float on their backs confidently with a teacher out of the water?

-How long will it take my child to learn to swim?
 How long is a piece of string?

 Every child is different and develops at a different rate.
 They will eventually develop the same skills.
 Their ability and time to learn to swim will depend on a variety of variables eg: do they have on- going lessons, their coordination, their willingness to learn, fear, parent expectations and much more.

 Children will also plateau at times in their swimming education where you may feel they are not learning.
 This is a time of consolidation and they are in fact still learning and should not be taken out of the program, as having breaks over the winter terms will slow down their progress.
-They will develop at a rate when they are ready.
+They will develop at a rate relevant to when they are ready.

-How and when are the children assessed?
 Assessment is an on-going process throughout the term.
 This is done by the teachers and the Deck Supervisor.
 Children may be moved to an appropriate group during the term if necessary after consultation with parents.

-At what age is my child able to go into a lesson without me?
 As a rule, swimmers remain in a toddler class with an adult until they turn three where they are usually socially able to listen and take turns in a small class with only a teacher.
 If they are not ready at this age, they may go into a Pre-School 3-4-year-old class with a parent in the water.

 These classes are very popular as children are constantly on the move, practising skills and therefore progressing at a quicker rate.